Salon (France)

-Historiography of the Salons
+Historiography

 The historiography of the salons is far from straightforward.
 The salons have been studied in depth by a mixture of feminist, Marxist, cultural, social and intellectual historians.
 Each of these methodologies focuses on different aspects of the salons, and thus there are varying analyses of the salons’ importance in terms of French history and the Enlightenment as a whole.